 Cut ten large potato shapes from brown construction paper and number them from 1 to 10.
 Tape the shapes to the floor in from number 1 to 10.
 Let the children take turns hopping from one potato to the next as everyone chants the rhyme below.

 Eight potato, nine potato,

 Now let's start all over again.

-Best Cooked Play Dough" and add watermelon flavored kool-aid
+Use the recipe"The Best Cooked Play Dough" and add watermelon flavored kool-aid or jello.

 Sink or Float

 Have students predict whether or not the watermelon will float in a tub of water.
 Record predictions and then place the watermelon in the tub of water.

 Have each student lift the watermelon and estimate how much it weighs.
 Write down the estimates and check with a scale.

 Have each student estimate the number of seeds in the watermelon.
 Write down predictions.
 After the watermelon is cut and eaten, be sure to save all the seeds.
 In groups have the children place 10 seeds in a cup.
 Then gather the cups and place the "tens" into hundreds and figure out the final total of seeds.